Employer Engagement

 Their HR Manager attended the local college’s Building Heroes graduation ceremony and was immediately hooked!
 After speaking with the cohorts for that course, she passionately believed that Rose Builders could play a part in supporting the Armed Forces community.

-Rose Builders currently employ 1 Reservist, 1 Cadet Force Volunteer and 10 Veterans.
+Rose Builders have employed Reservists, Cadet Force Adult Volunteers and numerous veterans.
 Since 2018, three personnel have successfully transitioned to Rose Builders through the Building Heroes scheme, 2 starting apprenticeships with them.
 Their roles range from General Operatives, Apprentices (carpentry and brickwork) to Assistant Site Managers and H&S Managers.

 The company also run a Forces Incentives scheme on their new homes, which is open to Regular and Reserves personnel, but Steven insists: “Every effort makes a difference!
 Don’t be put off by thinking that you have to make a big elaborate gesture.
 Individuals from the Defence Community bring with them a wealth of transferable skills, it really is worth exploring.”